amkdev/server-path-field/README.md

 # Server Path Field plugin for Craft CMS 3.x

-A dropdown field that lets you select a directory in the public webroot of a Craft CMS site.
-It's possible to define a root path (within the webroot) and filter directories.
+A dropdown field that lets you select a directory in the public webroot of a craftCMS project.
+It's possible to define a root path (within the webroot) and filter multiple directories.

 ## Requirements